Dvalinn: Poetic Edda

-In Hávamál, Dvalinn is said to have introduced the writing of runes to the dwarfs, as Dáinn had done for the elves and Odin for the gods.
+In Hávamál, Dvalinn is said to have introduced the writing of runes to the dwarfs, as Dáinn had done for the elves, Óðinn for the gods, and Asvið for the jötnar.

-In Alvíssmál, a kenning for the sun is listed as the "deceiver of Dvalinn", referring to the sun's power of turning dwarfs into stone.
+In Alvíssmál, a kenning for the sun ,used by dwarves, is listed as the "deceiver of Dvalinn", referring to the sun's power of turning dwarfs into stone, or “Dvalinn’s toy”, possibly imagining the sun as gold, an element that dwarfs often work with.
 In skaldic poetry, "Dvalinn's drink" is used as a kenning for poetry, since the mead of poetry was originally created by the dwarfs.

 In Fáfnismál, during a discussion between Sigurd and Fafnir concerning the minor Norns (apart from the three great Norns), those who govern the lives and destinies of dwarfs are also known as "Dvalinn's daughters".

 Sagas

-In Hervarar saga, Dvalinn is one of a pair of dwarves (including Durin) who forged the magic sword Tyrfing.